Vijaya Kumaratunga: Political career

 In 1974, Kumaratunga started his political career in the Lanka Sama Samaja Party (LSSP).
-He later joined the Sri Lanka Freedom Party (SLFP) and became its vice chairman.
+He later joined the Sri Lanka Freedom Party (SLFP) and became its vice secretary.

 In 1977, he ran unsuccessfully for the Katana seat in Parliament.
 Five years later, he was active in the 1982 presidential campaign of Hector Kobbekaduwa.
 After the election, he was accused of being a Naxalite and jailed under the emergency regulations of President J. R. Jayewardene, but he was never charged.

 He ran as the SLFP candidate in a by-election in Mahara in 1983 and was threatened by United National Party (UNP) supporters.
 An attempt was made on his life, and one of his friends was killed.
 Kumaratunga won the first vote count, and a recount was ordered.
 At that point, a blackout occurred at the counting centre.
 By the time electricity was restored, the UNP candidate had recorded a victory by a few votes.
 The opposition alleged that someone had "eaten some of Vijaya's votes to ensure UNP victory".

 On 22 January 1984 he founded the Sri Lanka Mahajana Party (SLMP) and became its first national organizer, which campaigned for peace in the Sri Lankan Civil War.
 Under his new party, he contested a Minneriya by-election and finished second, behind the UNP candidate—relegating his old party, SLFP, to third place.
 The SLMP went on to contest several other by-elections, including in Kundasale and Habaraduwa, but did not live up to expectations.

 in 1986, Kumaranatunga visited Jaffna, then controlled by the Liberation Tigers of Tamil Eelam (LTTE).
 He visited the Nallur Murugan Temple and met with local Tamil civilians, as well as several LTTE youth leaders.

 In his final public address, to a large crowd in Colombo's Campbell Park on 28 January 1988, Kumaratunga lashed out at the UNP, SLFP, and Janatha Vimuthki Peramuna (JVP) parties for failing to address the needs of the hour.
 He also voiced concerns about the SLFP's links with the JVP, a Marxist–Leninist party involved in two armed uprisings against the Sri Lankan government.

 In 1988, the SLMP reached an agreement with several other left-wing parties—including the LSSP, Nava Sama Samaja Party (NSSP), Sri Lanka Communist Party, and Eelam People's Revolutionary Liberation Front (EPRLF)—to form the United Socialist Alliance (USA).
 A few days prior to the establishment of the new alliance, Kumaranatunga was assassinated.
 The agreement was signed by party leaders at his funeral.

 The USA won a large number of seats in the newly formed provincial councils in an election boycotted by the main opposition SLFP.
 However, in the 1988 presidential election, the USA candidate, Ossie Abeygunasekera, finished in last place.
 In the 1989 parliamentary elections, USA candidates won three seats, but none of the winners represented the SLMP.